BMG-Esports/gjallarhorn/README.md

 ![A green checkmark](images/gjallarcheck.png)

-Hovering over the checkmark icon next to the search bar shows you the application latency and the rate limits for both the database and challengermode.
+Hovering over the checkmark icon next to the search bar shows you the application latency and the rate limits for both the database and start.gg/challengermode.

 ![A yellow disconnection indicator](images/gjallardc.png)